 - Coffee for us to go.
-We bring our travel mugs and get 2 cups of coffee with the provide cups then dump them in our travel mugs. this means no cross contamination but allows us to have spill proof containers to go.
+We bring our travel mugs and get 2 cups of coffee with the provided cups then dump them in our travel mugs. this means no cross-contamination but allows us to have spill-proof containers to go.

 We can wake up early grab our breakfast on the way out and head on our adventure.
 My kids are very slow eaters, as many are.
 By taking breakfast on the road they have more time to eat and they aren’t holding us up.
 Plus they tend to eat more because they have enough time.
 Often part of breakfast because a snack too.

-Hyayy Places and Hyatt Houses are great hotels that include breakfast.
+Hyatt Places and Hyatt Houses are great hotels that include breakfast.
 We have stayed at many during Covid and they offer a wide variety depending on the hotel.
-We have had scrambled eggs bacon and breakfast potatoes, breakfast sandwiches, French toast and even pancakes. usually packaged in containers so you grab and go.
-The basics usually include toast or bagels, oatmeal, cereals, yogurt , muffins and fresh fruit.
-We have had yogurt smoothies, cheese sticks and cereal/gronola bars at some as well.
+We have had scrambled eggs bacon and breakfast potatoes, breakfast sandwiches, French toast, and even pancakes. usually packaged in containers so you grab and go.
+The basics usually include toast or bagels, oatmeal, cereals, yogurt, muffins, and fresh fruit.
+We have had yogurt smoothies, cheese sticks, and cereal/granola bars at some as well.

 2. Eat Cheap and Save on Food when Traveling by Pack Breakfast and Lunch

 Whether you are staying at a beach house or a hotel for a week or road tripping with many stops it’s not too difficult to pack breakfast and lunch.
 Even if you are flying we have found ways to pack breakfast and lunch with us by “eating out of your suitcase“ you can save a lot of money.